Starsailor (band): On the Outside, return to form (2005–2007)

 The album has spawned three singles; "This Time" and "Keep Us Together" followed "In The Crossfire".
 Despite promoting the single with appearances in London and Leeds, "Keep Us Together" was the first single not to reach the UK Top 40.
 The promotional video for "This Time" appears to be a cultural reference to the film Run Lola Run, but may not be intentional.

-Starsailor played numerous festivals in the Summer of 2006; most notably "Hyde Park Calling" on 1 July 2006, alongside Roger Waters, and the V Festival, which is held in Stafford and Chelmsford.
-They also supported the Rolling Stones on their "Bigger Bang" Tour in Munich, Hamburg in 2006 and again in Frankfurt, Paris and Lyon in 2007.
+Starsailor played numerous festivals in the summer of 2006; most notably Hyde Park Calling on 1 July 2006, alongside Roger Waters, and the V Festival, held in Stafford and Chelmsford.
+They also supported the Rolling Stones on their Bigger Bang Tour, replacing Amy Winehouse in Munich and Hamburg in 2006.
+Front man James Walsh told BBC 6 Music: "We heard on Sunday evening, our agent gave us a frantic call, and asked what we were doing this week, fortunately we had a week off!"

-In the autumn of 2006, Starsailor toured North America, playing both headlining shows and supporting James Blunt, in January 2007 they undertook their first trip to Russia, playing in the B2 Club of Moscow.
-According to the band's official website Barry Westhead's partner Kelly gave birth to a baby boy on 12 April 2007.
+In the autumn of 2006, Starsailor toured North America, playing both headlining shows and supporting James Blunt.
+In January 2007, they undertook their first trip to Russia, playing at the B2 Club in Moscow.
+According to the band's official website, Barry Westhead's partner Kelly gave birth to a baby boy on 12 April 2007.
 The baby was named Joseph.
 Bass player James Stelfox became a father again in 2008, when his partner gave birth to a girl, named Ella, in November while the rest of the band were doing their first trip to Korea.

-Starsailor was named the replacement for Amy Winehouse as the support act for The Rolling Stones on the German leg of their tour.

-They were opening for the rock legends for the first time in Hamburg.
-Front man James Walsh told BBC 6 Music: "We heard on Sunday evening, our agent gave us a frantic call, and asked what we were doing this week, fortunately we had a week off!"